mattupstate/angular-pipeline-example/README.md

 # Angular CI Pipeline Example

-This repository is the artifact of my experience as I taught myself how to setup an Angular project using the popular CLI tool and provide additional tooling to contributors that runs a build pipeline as it might be run in a Continuous Integration context.
+This repository is the artifact of my experience as I taught myself how to setup an Angular project using the popular CLI tool and provide additional tooling to contributors that can run the build pipeline with minimal differences between the local development environment and a Continuous Integration context.

 As part of this effort I hope to use a (subjectively) minimal amount of tools that are (subjectively) popular and (subjectively) easy to install such that it can (arguably) be replicated in most modern software development organizations.